ppreshant/flow_cytometry/notes-flowcytometry.md

 	- [ ] (_fancy_) get the density gating percentage from user input after showing a plot of 50%, interactive analysis.?

 ### Processing
+- [ ] Show the parameters of fitting in the output ; + have user review before proceeding with MEFLing?

 ### Other information
  - How do we get volume information to get cell density data (_Cells/ul_) from the .fcs file?